- Make a Donation

 SEARCH.
 RESCUE.
 SAVE.

-In 2016, more than 362,000 people risked their lives to reach Europe by sea.
-Across the Middle East and Africa, violence, oppression and extreme poverty have shown no signs of slowing down — forcing thousands of girls and boys to embark in terrifying journeys through the Mediterranean water.
+Last year, more than 362,000 people risked their lives to reach Europe by sea.
+Across the Middle East and Africa, violence, oppression, hunger and extreme poverty have shown no signs of slowing down — forcing thousands of girls and boys to embark in terrifying journeys through the Mediterranean water.

-In April of this year, we relaunched our search-and-rescue operation, and on our first mission we rescued over 300 people.
+In April of this year, we relaunched our search-and-rescue operation, and since then we've rescued over 4,200 people, including 550 children.
 Through the course of this year, we aim to save 9,300 more.

 Children are in desperate need right now, most of them sailing alone.
 With your support of our Child Refugee Crisis Relief Fund, our search and rescue ship can help save their lives at sea.